Evolution of coexisting long and short period stellar activity cycles: Analysis of cycle periods

 \subsection{Sample selection}

 Out of the 112 stars of \cite{Bal+95}, BST used a subset of 21 stars.
 BV excluded HD~219834A, but included 6 additional stars (HD~1835, HD~20630, HD~76151, HD~100180, HD~190406, and HD~165341A), all of which were among the expanded sample of \cite{SB99}, who excluded HD~219834A because the cycle period was comparable to the length of the data set.
 Except for the Sun, the remaining 20 stars of BST were all part of the 50 stars in the original program of \cite{Wil78}.
 Plots of the time series and associated short-term Fourier transforms of many of these stars can be found in \cite{Olah_etal16}.
-In the following we analyze the cycle periods of 35 stars, which include the 27 stars from \cite{Bal+95}, two additional stars from their sample (HD~22049 and HD~30495), two stars observed by the {\it Kepler} mission, KIC~10644253 and KIC~8006161 \citep{Salabert16a,Kiefer17}, HD~128620 and HD~128621 \citep[=~$\alpha$~Cen A \& B,][]{Ayres14}, along with the solar analog HD~146233 \citep[=~18~Sco,][]{Hall07b} and HD~17051 ($\iota$~Horologii) with the shortest cycle period of $1.6\yr$ \citep{Metcalfe10}.
+In the following, we analyze the cycle periods of 35 stars, which include the 27 stars from \cite{Bal+95}, two additional stars from their sample (HD~22049 and HD~30495), and two stars observed by the {\it Kepler} mission---KIC~10644253 and KIC~8006161 \citep{Salabert16a,Kiefer17}.
+We also include HD~128620 and HD~128621 \citep[=~$\alpha$~Cen A \& B,][]{Ayres14}, along with the solar analogs HD~146233 \citep[=~18~Sco;][]{Hall07b} and HD~17051 \citep[$\iota$~Horologii;][]{Metcalfe10}.

 The sample of \cite{SB99} contains another 30 active and inactive stars from \cite{Bal+95} and one more photometric variable, as well as 28 superactive stars with periods up to $60\yr$. \cite{Lehtinen16} discovered secondary periods in some superactive stars in his sample of 21 additional stars.
 In the following, however, we restrict ourselves to the reduced sample of active and inactive stars, including those with short periods in the $1$--$3\yr$ range.
 It should be noted, however, that for a few stars from the {\it CoRoT} mission, \cite{FerreiraLopes15} claim to have found cycles even shorter than one year, but the data record is too sparse to be reliable.
 Their detailed study is beyond the scope of the present paper and requires a larger sample, including stars from the {\it Kepler} mission; see \cite{Reinhold} and \cite{Montet} for steps in that direction.